 The aims of the scheme are to:

-- offer operational officers a new, effective alternative means of dealing with low-level, anti-social and nuisance offending
+- Offer operational officers an effective alternative means of dealing with low-level, anti-social and nuisance offending.

-- deliver swift, simple and effective justice that carries a deterrent effect
+- Deliver simple and effective justice that carries a financial penalty.